-The delivery ratio — are most of your people actually creating value?
+The delivery ratio — where is your structure actually pointing?

 I once worked with a client who had a delivery problem.
 Work wasn't moving.
 Value wasn't reaching customers.
 Leaders were frustrated.
 They had talented people, reasonable budgets, and no shortage of activity.